Famous Christian Martyrs and Why They Died

 When Joan’s village of Domremy became the frontier between the France of the Anglo-Burgundians and the Dauphins, she traveled to Vaucouleurs where she asked the captain of the garrison, Robert de Baudricaourt, for permission to join the Dauphin.
 She was refused by the captain, but her firmness and piety gained her respect from the people and the captain, and she was finally allowed to go to the Dauphin at Chinon.
 This was the beginning of her participation in the French army.

 When Joan was captured, she was brought to Marigny where she was accused of rejecting counsel and acting willfully.
-She was interrogated countless of times before her trial officially started.
-She was charged with multiple offenses, including blasphemy.
-However, Joan stood firm with her position that she was guided by divine guidance.
-She was later condemned as a heretic and was sentenced to death by burning at stake.
+She was interrogated countless times before her trial officially started.
+She was charged with multiple offenses with her most serious crime, according to the tribunal, was “rejection of church authority in favor of direct inspiration from God.”
+After her refusal to submit to church authority, she was sentenced to be executed.
+Upon hearing the announcement, Joan recanted and she was instead condemned to perpetual imprisonment.

 9. Wycliff, Burned Alongside His Writings